Jormit/Dipole-MoM-Simulator/README.md

 # Dipole-MoM-Simulator
-A program that computes the current distribution of a dipole using Pocklington’s integral equation with a delta gap voltage source.
-Based on description from Antenna Theory Analysis and Design by Constantine Balanis.
+A program that computes the current distribution of a dipole by solving Pocklington’s integral equation using Method of Moments.
+Based on description from Antenna Theory Analysis and Design Chapter 8 by Constantine Balanis.